SaiPrakash1997/cs5293sp22-project3/README.md

-# cs5293sp22-project3

-Name: Sai Prakash Davuluri
+### Goal

-Goal: The aim of the project is to train the pre-defined machine learning model on training data and predict using testing data.
+The aim of the project is to train the pre-defined machine learning model on training data and predict using testing data.
 Finally, we have to print the precision_score, recall_score, f1_score for the dataset.

 ### How to run the application

-#### steps:
+#### Steps:

 #### Minimum system requirements: